SHIDHULAI SWANIRVAR SANGSTHA

 - National Public Radio (npr)

-Shidhulai's work received coverage in Forbes, New York Times, Washington Post, The Independent, Frankfurter Allgemeine Zeitung, Reuters, Agence France-Presse, and npr.
+Shidhulai's work received coverage in Forbes, New York Times, Washington Post, The Independent, Frankfurter Allgemeine Zeitung, Reuters, AFP, and npr.

-It was featured on the Euronews, Smithsonian Channel, CNN International, CBC-SRC/ Radio Canada, Al Jazeera, Public Broadcasting Services (PBS), and BBC News.
+It was featured on the TRT World, Euronews, CTS Taiwan, Smithsonian Channel, CNN International, CBC-SRC/ Radio Canada, Al Jazeera, PBS, and BBC News.

 SOCIAL ENTREPRENEURS: TAKING ON WORLD PROBLEMS: 'Floating Schools' Make Sure Kids Get To Class When The Water Rises.